redwoodjs/redwood/docs/docs/connection-pooling.md

 ## Digital Ocean
 For Postgres, see [How to Manage Connection Pools](https://www.digitalocean.com/docs/databases/postgresql/how-to/manage-connection-pools)

-In order to run migrations through a connection pool you are required to append additional connection parameters to your database url.
-Prisma needs to be informed to use pgbouncer (which is part of the connection pool of Digital Ocean), if not provided you may receive the following error:
+To run migrations through a connection pool, you're required to append connection parameters to your `DATABASE_URL`.
+Prisma needs to know to use pgbouncer (which is part of Digital Ocean's connection pool).
+If omitted, you may receive the following error:

 ```
 Error: Migration engine error: